ombulabs/blog/_posts/2021-02-04-behind-the-scenes-devise.markdown

 end
 ```

-At `lib/devise/models.rb`, we can see it defines the Device::Models module that is later included in ActiveRecord::Base and adds the `devise` helper method used to configure our authenticable ActiveRecord models:
+At `lib/devise/models.rb`, we can see it defines the Device::Models module which is later included in ActiveRecord::Base and adds the `devise` helper method used to configure our authenticable ActiveRecord models:

 ```ruby
 module Devise